-Come spend the day with us!
 As you enter the Oconaluftee Indian Village you are swept away to the 18th century.
-Surrounded by lush green vegetation, your spirit is calmed by the sound of the cool mountain streams.
+Surrounded by lush and green vegetation, your spirit is calmed by the sound of the cool mountain streams.
 Guided tours will take you through craft demonstrations by award-winning artists who will explain the unique Cherokee crafting techniques.
 Meet historical Cherokee people in the living history section.
 You can also view special shows throughout the season such as “Time of War” and traditional Cherokee dancing.
 Sit, relax and dine at the picnic tables with the Oconaluftee natives after you order from the concession area.
 Don’t forget to pick up a souvenir from the Gift Shop to remember your visit to our Cherokee Indian village.

 *Hours are subject to change based on weather, road closures, etc. Please follow Oconaluftee Indian Village on Instagram and Facebook for closure announcements or call 828-497-2111 for up to date information.

 For Information about Unto These Hills, outdoor drama click HERE.

 For Information about groups of 15 or more click HERE.